 Employees may request, and department heads may approve, flex time and alternative work schedules.
 Such requests shall not be arbitrarily nor unreasonably denied.
 Flex time and alternative work schedules will be defined as:

+1. Flex time

+Flexibility around a set work schedule and/or flexibility on a daily basis.

+2. Alternative Work Schedule

-- 1. Flex time Flexibility around a set work schedule and/or flexibility on a daily basis. - 2.
-Alternative Work Schedule A fixed scheduled other than a regular 7.5- or 8-hour day with five (5) days of work and two (2) days off.
+An alternative work schedule is a fixed scheduled other than a regular 7.5- or 8hour day with five (5) days of work and two (2) days off.
+The FLSA workweek for employees with an alternative work schedule of 9/80 or 9/75 schedule begins at what is the midpoint of employee's short day and ends at the same time of the same day of the following week.
+The "short day" is the same day of week as the employee's regular day off (RDO).